-Management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with the International Financial Reporting Standards as issued by the International Accounting Standards Board, and as adopted for use in the European Union.
+Management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with the International Financial Reporting Standards as issued by the International Accounting Standards Board.
 The consolidated financial statements are presented in Euro and all values are rounded to the nearest thousand, except when otherwise indicated.